noamf2001/SchoolCyberRaid/README.md

 			len of file name + $ + file name
 		server to client:
 			len of file data (could be 0) + $ + file data

+5:

+	delete file:
+		client to server: file name(with username at start) server to client: None
+	msg parameters:
+		client to server:
+			len of file name + $ + file name
+		server to client:
+			None

+6:

+	get file list:
+		client to server: None
+		server to client: list of the files names msg parameters:
+		client to server:
+			""
+		server to client:
+			len of file 1 name + $ + file 1 name + len of file 2 name + $ + file 2 name